 Here are some tips on how to be a supportive partner.

-During pregnancy, a woman’s body is flooded with hormones which may leave her irritable or over emotional.
-She may also be excessively tired or feel sick, particularly in the early stages.
-Be patient and calm and provide a listening ear.
-This time, while it’s still just the two of you, is special so make sure you enjoy it.
+During pregnancy, a woman’s body is flooded with hormones which may affect her emotions.
+She may also experience tiredness or sickness, particularly in the early stages.
+Be patient, calm and provide a listening ear.

 Feeding your baby

-If as a couple you’ve chosen to breastfeed your baby, bear in mind that the first few weeks can be physically demanding for mums as breastfeeding is established, and your partner will really need your support.
-Don’t be afraid to get in touch with your midwife or public health nurse (health visitor) if you feel she needs further help.
+If, as a couple, you’ve chosen to breastfeed your baby, bear in mind that the first few weeks can be physically demanding for mums as breastfeeding is established, and your partner will really need your support.
+Your midwife or health visitor are there to help and support you both if you need it.
 You’ll find their contact details in your baby’s red book.

 Breastfeeding is thirsty work, and sometimes with a new baby it can be difficult for mums to have the time to drink and eat enough.
-You can help by ensuring drinks, snacks and food are easily to hand, especially if you’re not going to be there.
+You can help by ensuring food and drinks are easily accessible.

 Sometimes partners can feel a bit left out given that they’re not the ones breastfeeding, but you also need to make sure you have a chance to bond physically with your baby.
 Take the opportunity after your baby’s been fed to have skin-to-skin contact and burp them.
 Make the most of other opportunities to build the relationship, such as bathtime or nappy changes.